xsscx/srd/dmg/README.md

 ```
 Next, Install the Cryptex on the SRD:
 ```
 CryptexManager-master % .build/release/CryptexManager install /tmp/cptx
 Successfully installed cryptex!
 ```
-# This is my Proof of Work that I have completed and verified that the installed cryptex contains toybox unstripped:
+# This is my Proof of Work for having verified that the installed cryptex contains toybox unstripped:
 ```
 nm -a ~/srd/example-cryptex/com.example.cryptex.dstroot/usr/bin/toybox  | wc -l
      876